clbustos/statsample/README.txt

 If you use Ruby 1.8, you should compile statsample-optimization, usign parameter <tt>--platform ruby</tt>

   $ sudo gem install statsample-optimization --platform ruby

+If you need to work on Structural Equation Modeling, you could see +statsample-sem+.
+You need R with +sem+ or +OpenMx+ [http://openmx.psyc.virginia.edu/] libraries installed

+  $ sudo gem install statsample-sem

 Available setup.rb file